Vote for Herrick Now!

 The shutout streak lasted over 452 minutes.
 Maryland outscored its opponent a whopping 15-0 during that period.

-Maryland is currently riding an eight-game winning streak.
+Maryland is currently riding a six-game winning streak.

 KING OF THE KASSEL